conig/timers/README.md

-# Timers: Command-Line Timers and Alarms for i3blocks
+# Timers: Command-Line Timers and Alarms

 ## Overview
 **Timers** is a simple Bash script that allows users to set timers and alarms from the command line.
-It is designed to be compatible with **i3blocks**, making it easy to integrate with the i3 window manager for visual notifications.
-The script logs timers and alarms to a file and provides an easy way to list, cancel, and manage them.
+The script prints plain text so it can be used with a variety of status bars or scripts, including **i3blocks**, **Waybar**, or any other tool that can run a command.
+Timers logs timers and alarms to a file and provides an easy way to list, cancel, and manage them.

 ## Features
 - **Command-line timers**: Set countdown timers (e.g., "5m" for 5 minutes) that automatically remove themselves upon completion.
 - **Alarms**: Schedule an alarm for a specific time (e.g., "17:30").
 - **Checkmark notifications**: Once a timer or alarm completes, it is marked with a checkmark (`🮱`) in the logs.
-- **i3blocks compatibility**: Easily integrate with i3blocks to display active timers and alarms in the i3bar.
+- **Status bar integration**: Output can be piped into i3blocks, Waybar, or any bar that runs shell commands.
 - **Graceful error handling**: Prevents invalid inputs from being passed to `date`.

 ## Usage